ssaisriharsha/NAND-backup-tool/README.md

 1. Do not try to downgrade  your phone using this tool because when you try to do so, anti roll-back protection kicks in and your device will get HARDBRICKED.
 Use it only when your installed OS version and backed up OS version are same.
 2. This app cannot backup userdata due to some limitations.
 When you try to backup using this app, you are actually backing up temporarily to /sdcard.
 These backup images will be temporarily stored in your /sdcard partition.
 So when you backup userdata partition, the /sdcard partition starts backing up itself and this backup file will be stored in /sdcard partition again which leads to an infinite loop.
 So backing up userdata using this app is not possible.
 3. Connect only 1 Phone during the process.
+4. Cannot be used with SAMSUNG phones because they do not contain fastboot mode.